prathikshaj1203/dashboard-python/README.md

 # 📊 Simple Dash Dashboard Project

-This is a basic interactive dashboard built using [Dash](https://dash.plotly.com/), a powerful Python framework for building web applications with data visualization.
+This is a basic interactive dashboard built using [Dash](https://dash.plotly.com/), a powerful Python framework for building web applications with real-time data visualization.

 ---